 Broker-dealers' AML programs should have the following features to comply with the BSA and the Patriot Act:

-Client identification: Under Section 326 of the Patriot Act, broker-dealers must correctly establish and confirm their clients' identities to guarantee that they are who they claim they are and that they are honest about the nature of their company.
-In practice, this entails gathering a customer's name, address, date of birth, and other personal details, such as a social security number or equivalents.
-The AML Customer Due Diligence (CDD) mandate, which involves verifying beneficial ownership of legal entity clients, is fundamentally covered by these client identification programs (CIPs).
+Client Screening: Under Section 326 of the Patriot Act, broker-dealers must correctly establish and confirm their clients' identities to guarantee that they are who they claim they are and that they are honest about the nature of their company.
+This entails gathering a customer's name, address, date of birth, and other personal details, such as a social security number or equivalents.
+The Customer Due Diligence (CDD) mandate, which involves verifying beneficial ownership of legal entity clients, is fundamentally covered by these client identification programs (CIPs).
 Customers are considered useful owners in the context of beneficial ownership if they possess 25% or more of a company's stock holdings or if they have considerable control, management, or direction over a legal entity customer.
-Brokers-dealers must keep track of customer identities after executing CDD for future reference or use in money laundering operations.
+Accordingly, broker-dealers must keep track of customer identities after executing CDD for future reference or use in money laundering operations.

 Transaction Monitoring and Reporting: Broker-dealers must develop a Transaction Monitoring procedure as part of their Anti-Money Laundering Program, according to Section 356 of the Patriot Act.
 Broker-dealers are required to submit a Suspicious Activity Report (SAR) with the Treasury if a transaction involves $5000 or more in money or aggregates money, and there are grounds to think that the customer: